Module Two Sessions and Assignments

 |

-9:10 – 9:15 |
+9:10 – 10:35 |

-Using the Intervention Theory — assess the degree of valid and useful information you had available to make a decision on your participation in STP.
+Groups – 1) Using the Intervention Theory — assess the degree of valid and useful information you had available to make a decision on your participation in STP.
 Also on the extent of free choice you experienced in that decision.
 Use the go-around-the-room process once.
 Then open discussion.
 Note: This is not an attempt to come up with a group assessment.
 It is each person sharing their experience.
+2) Break 3) Using The Group Development Theory: Leadership Issues model.
+Identify the particular expressions of dependency, and then expressions of counter dependency each has seen in themselves and others, and then the entire group.

 |